big-wisdom/Endeavor/README.md

 ## What I'm working on now
-* You can create an endeavor block and delete it, but I'm thinking it needs some major rework to even be workable
-    * When you create one you should be taken to the only or first instance.
-    * when you delete an endeavor, all of it's endeavor blocks should be deleted

 * Plan
-  * Deleting endeavor deletes all of it's endeavor blocks
-    * I'm going to implement a cloud function to do the following
-      * Delete all relevant endeavor blocks
-      * For each document deleted, also remove it from it's repeating endeavor block
-      * If this empties out a repeating endeavor block, delete that repeating endeavor block
-    * So far I have added the dependency to my project and updated my firebase account to blaze pay as you go so that I can use it.
-    * I'm trying to use the flutterfire command on my laptop, I've already set it up on my desktop
-      * I'm actually switching to desktop for today, and I've got a big work day ahead of me, so I might be able to get it all done there
   * Make it so you can add tasks with an estimated time, due date, and endeavor assignment
   * Auto planning algorithm

+* You can create an endeavor block and delete it, but I'm thinking it needs some major rework to even be workable
+    * When you create one you should be taken to the only or first instance.